BongoFriendee/CryptoInfo/README.md

 usd

 #list of cryptocurrencies that we would like information on.
-#script will read starting on net line
+#script will read starting on next line
 btc
 ETH
 Ltc